 A Lot More Not Provided Keywords

 A not provided keyword means that Google is not sharing some search information with you, namely the key words or phrases that the searcher used to find you in the first place.
 This is being done to protect the users’ privacy, but it also puts a big dent if your analytics are based on keywords.
 As it stands now, about 80% of Google searches come back as “keyword not provided”.
-Expect this to reach one hundred percent by the end of Q1.
+Expect this to reach 100% by the end of Q1.

 Direct Bookings Over Online Travel Agencies